 Blood On My Boots was one of the titles I considered for my book on the Thames Path.
 I love social history , especially murder mysteries, and many bodies have ended up in the river.
 The book was eventually published as All Along the River; Tales From the Thames, but many of those tales involve suspicious deaths.
 In most cases the culprit was caught, sometimes with the help of the river itself.

 One of the most awful but intriguing murders occurred at Richmond in the Victorian era.
-Oddly enough it was not fully resolved until 2011, with the unwitting assistance of Sir David Attenborough!
+Oddly enough it was not fully resolved until 2011, with the unwitting assistance of none other than Sir David Attenborough!
 Here is an extract from the book;

 Following an argument on March 2 1879 in her home at No. 2 Mayfield Cottages, a fifty five year old local widow, Mrs Julia Martha Turner, was pushed downstairs by her servant Catherine (Kate) Webster.
 Irish born Webster then panicked and strangled her mistress.
 In an effort to hamper identification she boiled the body in a copper and dismembered it with a razor and hacksaw.
 She then dumped a box of remains in the Thames, but unluckily for her it was retrieved by a passer-by the following day, a mile downstream at Barnes.
 The head was missing, but fortunately police found other proof of identity and Webster was convicted of murder at the Old Bailey.
 She was hanged at Wandsworth prison on July 29 1879.

-It was found while workmen were excavating the site of a pub frequented by Webster known as The Hole in the Wall.
-Exhaustive tests were carried out, revealing fractures consistent with a fall down stairs and a low collagen level, a grisly indication that the skull had been boiled.
-In July 2011 the coroner declared; ‘Putting all the circumstantial evidence together there is clear, convincing and compelling evidence that this is Julia Martha Thomas.’
+The skull was found while workmen were excavating the site of a pub frequented by Webster.
+Exhaustive tests were carried out, revealing fractures consistent with a fall down stairs plus a low collagen level.
+The latter was a grisly indication that it had been boiled.
+In July 2011 the coroner declared; ‘Putting all the circumstantial evidence together there is clear, convincing and compelling evidence that this is the skull of Julia Martha Thomas.’

-Higher up the river at Reading, a serial killer was involved in an grisly business for decades.
+Higher up the river at Reading, a serial killer was involved in a grisly business for decades.